PhilGale92/rive-preview/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result if in dev mode..

 Living on vercel.
 Just using SSG so no files are uploaded to a server!
 All parsing in browser.

+## Or to run online:

+Open [https://rive.philgale.co.uk](https://rive.philgale.co.uk) with your browser.